AJones545/CS-DA-Projects/README.md

   - descriptive and prescriptive analytics; customer segmentation and how to improve sales

   **Skills**
-    - data manipulation - pandas, some numpy and one sklearn function
+    - data manipulation - pandas, some numpy and sklearn
     - data visualisation - seaborn, matplotlib, plotly *- story telling with data - wip - will upload final presentation*